kraiz/hamster-bridge/README.rst

 * feature: don't store sensitive data such as passwords in the config file (can be overridden with **--save-passwords**)
+* feature: add **verify_ssl** config option for JIRA and extend it for Redmine.
+  It is now possible to specify [y/n/path] where path is the path to a CA certificate bundle

 0.5.2
 -----